sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/portal-events-notifications.md

 If you have enabled email notifications, the Portal will attempt to send notifications regarding a user's sign-up status or key request status to their username email address.
 These templates can be found in the `portal/email_templates` folder.

 The templates are available as text based or HTML.
-See the standard included ones to see the various template fields that can be customised.
+See the standard included ones to see the various template fields that can be customized.

 ### Extra Dashboard And Portal Events